Many balls to juggle

 Most simply put, if you want to participate and enjoy and attend the event, while having the event go smoothly and well-executed, then you’re going to need some help.

-It’s possible to plan the entire event and hand over all Information to a coordinator for them to execute. for them to worry about all those information distribution answers, approvals, and problem-solving.
+It’s possible to plan the entire event and hand over all information to a coordinator for them to execute.
+For them to worry about all those information distribution answers, approvals, and problem-solving.
 Such delegation should be freeing because there’s a way to plan your event while attending it on the day of the event.

-in this next section, I’m going to talk about the levels of coordination for you to determine what type of wedding coordinator is going to be best for you and your budget you can attend the event
+In this next section, I’m going to talk about the levels of coordination for you to determine what type of wedding coordinator is going to be best for you and your budget you can attend the event

-Types of Event Coordinators
+Types of event coordinators

-When people think of wedding planning, they probably are thinking of a full-service wedding planner. full service means they planned the entire wedding from start to finish.
+When people think of wedding planning, they probably are thinking of a full-service wedding planner.
+Full service means they planned the entire wedding from start to finish.
 When I worked at a full-service wedding coordinator, we would meet with a client in the beginning, and the client would tell us everything about themselves– about how they felt about each other, what they wanted from the wedding, about the look and feel, about their history.

-We would take Information, and we’d have an event designer create the entire look and feel of the wedding.
+We would take information, and we’d have an event designer create the entire look and feel of the wedding.
 We’d pitch that to the client; if they approved it, they could make changes, whatever they want.
 We started moving forward with the logistics; someone else from the team would take over and start putting the pieces together.

-At every junction, we’d have the client’s input. we would narrow down all the color tablecloths, like two ones, and send that to the time and they would choose between the two tablecloths.
-Or, if things were going to be a little bit more expensive for a certain look, we’d always approve that by the clients.
+At every junction, we’d have the client’s input.
+We would narrow down all the color tablecloths, like two ones, and send that to the time and they would choose between the two tablecloths.
+Or, if things were going to be a bit more expensive for a certain look, we’d always approve that by the clients.
 The clients determine the entire look and feel of the event without worrying about all the logistics.

 They could come in on the day of the event and enjoy and bask in everything they decided on.
 What an experience!
 But a full-service coordinator comes with a high price tag for that amount of attention to detail and the entire team working on your wedding for that long.

 Beyond a full-service coordinator, there is a spectrum of types of other coordinators.
-Most wedding planners out there have packages that have levels of involvement throughout the planning process. you could have someone help you more throughout the planning process then take over on the day of.
+Most wedding planners out there have packages that have levels of involvement throughout the planning process.
+You could have someone help you more throughout the planning process then take over on the day of.
 Or you can have someone come in blind on the day of, and execute the event.
-S. someone who doesn’t have to give you attention throughout the planning process is going to cost a lot less, but they will not have all the information they need to do an excellent job.
+S. Someone who doesn’t have to give you attention throughout the planning process is going to cost a lot less, but they will not have all the information they need to do an excellent job.

-most people opt to go with a month-of coordinator, where the client does most of the planning then the month of, the wedding coordinator comes in and buttons up everything.
+Most people opt to go with a month-of coordinator, where the client does most of the planning then the month of, the wedding coordinator comes in and buttons up everything.
 You’ve tossed the baton, and they execute the event.

 It depends on you and your budget, what packages you can afford, and how many levels of involvement you think you’ll need.
-If you feel lost, you might need a little bit more help, but maybe there’s a package that spaces these meetings out over a longer period rather than that last month the planner can help you throughout the process a little bit more.
+If you feel lost, you might need a bit more help, but maybe there’s a package that spaces these meetings out over a longer period than that last month the planner can help you throughout the process a bit more.

-Say you have a day-of coordinator, but you’re struggling with all your decisions, you’re not sure if it’s going to work together, and you’re struggling It’s not looking like what you wanted it to, you could hire an event designer to help you with that aspect of it.
+Say you have a day-of coordinator, but you’re struggling with all your decisions, you’re not sure if it’s going to work together, and you’re struggling it’s not looking like what you wanted it to, you could hire an event designer to help you with that aspect of it.
 It’ll still be pricey, but to get the look and feel you want, it could be worth it for you to have someone help you figure out what things go together to make your message be heard that this is about you and your groom or you and your fiance.

 The event designer is another option, or there’s a la carte.
 Maybe you’re struggling with a project, or you want to surprise your fiance with something.
 You can add on to that coordinator or get a coordinator to help you with the logistics of the special projects.
-Say you want to surprise your fiance with a band that takes a lot of additional logistics, and if you don’t have time for that, you can hire someone to take care of Item.
+Say you want to surprise your fiance with a band that takes a lot of additional logistics, and if you don’t have time for that, you can hire someone to take care of item.

 Beyond the day-of coordinator, full-service, or month-of, you can think about your venue contact.
-Sometimes they’ll be there to help you plan it. but remember if you’re going to ask the venue or your friend or anything like that remember that someone has to be working as I said earlier.
+Sometimes they’ll be there to help you plan it.
+But remember if you’re going to ask the venue or your friend or anything like that remember that someone has to be working as I said earlier.
 Someone has to be that person holding all the information giving us supervision and leadership.
 I would go with a coordinator, but if the venue has someone dedicated to it and the venue includes it in the price of your venue, that’s great; maybe you don’t need an additional coordinator.
 Talk with them and determine what’s right for you, your level of input needed, and your budget.

-Now you’ve hired a wedding coordinator, I’m going to share some tips they’re not everything under the Sun, but these are some tips for you when working with your coordinator to utilize your time together.
+Now you’ve hired a wedding coordinator, I’m going to share some tips they’re not everything under the sun, but these are some tips for you when working with your coordinator to utilize your time together.

 I’m going to use the “she” pronoun because most wedding planners are female, but they’re not always, but I am going to use that she pronoun for this article.

 First off, and this applies even if you have a full-service wedding coordinator, make sure you listen to her when she says things are difficult.
-She’s probably speaking from experience, and basing her recommendations on your budget. at the same time, it’s okay to ask why she’s recommending you do something in some way. you and your coordinator are split on how to do something.
+She’s probably speaking from experience, and basing her recommendations on your budget.
+At the same time, it’s okay to ask why she’s recommending you do something in some way.
+You and your coordinator are split on how to do something.
 She’s pushing you for one thing, and it’s making you uncomfortable.

 To get out of the situation, instead of demanding her to do it your way, make sure you’re asking why she recommends doing it, and how much it would cost to do it your way.
 That way, you can hear where she’s coming from and why she’s recommending you do something.
 Maybe she’s seen it successful in the past, or it’s within your budget.

-Once you know, “Oh if I do it this way, it’s going to cost me an extra $10,000, No, let’s do it your way.”
-You guys can make a decision together and move forward without all the frustration.
+Once you know, “oh if I do it this way, it’s going to cost me an extra $10,000, no, let’s do it your way.” you guys can make a decision together and move forward without all the frustration.

-number one tip is to make sure you’re listening when she says things are difficult.
+Number one tip is to make sure you’re listening when she says things are difficult.

 The rest of these tips apply if you don’t have a full-service wedding coordinator.

-if you have a limited amount of meetups, phone calls, and emails, texts, et cetera, you want to make sure the ownership and responsibility of this event are still on you.
+If you have a limited amount of meetups, phone calls, and emails, texts, et cetera, you want to make sure the ownership and responsibility of this event are still on you.

 Your coordinator is your support; she’s your person to go to for advice and recommendations; she hasn’t been hired to do everything for you.
 The onus is still on you to get the event done.
-The good news is you have an incredible resource you’re on right now and is called the Internet.
+The good news is you have an incredible resource you’re on right now and is called the internet.
 Videos, articles, and much information are on the internet you can do this on your own, and I fully believe you can.
 I recommend going as far as you possibly can with stuff before your meetup; and then utilizing your time with her to ask more questions.
 Because what the internet doesn’t have, my articles, they can’t provide you with your event recommendations.

 They don’t know where you are in the world, what weather it is, what your guests are like, what your family relationships are like.
 People can’t guess that.
 But your wedding coordinator should know your event intimately or can recommend things to you that the internet cannot.

-don’t wait for your coordinator to say, “Now is a good time to hire a baby company.” no!
+Don’t wait for your coordinator to say, “now is a good time to hire a baby company.” no!
 Research online, find the baby company you like, you can even sign a contract, then alter your order later.
 Bring the order with you to your next meetup, and have her review it so she can give the input for your event.

 Have a list of questions ready for the event coordinator when you go into the meeting, then make sure you have a list of things that she thinks you should be doing next.
 She might automatically provide this to you.
 Maybe she has his master checklist.
 But check in on the checklist and make sure you have a list you can have her advice, along with the internet advice, for you to move forward.